addap/master-thesis/documents/draft/main.md

 ##### _cancel operation_

-The cancel operation specification is a lot simplified compared to the original.
+The specification of the _cancel operation_ is a lot simplified compared to the original.
 The `is_thread_queue_suspend_result` resource is used as a permission token and in order to find the callback that should be cancelled from the queue.
-If the callback had already been invoked the operation returns `false`.
+If the callback had already been invoked the operation returns `false` and no resources are returned to the caller.
+At this point the caller trusts that the callback will be invoked at some point but as discussed above we do not express this in the specification.
-Otherwise, the cell is set to a cancelled state and it returns the permission to invoke the callback is returned.
+Otherwise, the cell is set to a cancelled state and the permission to invoke the callback is returned.

 ```coq